premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-8. Which feature in object-oriented programming languages is used to differentiate between entities with the same name efficiently?
+8. Which feature in object-oriented programming languages is used to differentiate between entities with the same name efficiently?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)